 A Ph.D. in public policy from UNC-CH requires students to complete a 1-year sequence in advanced microeconomic theory for public policy analysis.
-A minimum of one year of calculus (i.e. differential and integral calculus) and one semester of intermediate microeconomic theory with calculus are required for entry into this course.
-Students who have not completed these prerequisites at the time that they apply to the doctoral program in public policy will be conditionally admitted.
-These students must complete 1 year of calculus and intermediate microeconomic theory prior to their matriculation in the Fall and must receive a B or better in each course.
+Exposure to multivariable calculus and intermediate microeconomic theory with calculus are required for entry into the program.
+Students who have not completed these prerequisites at the time that they apply to the doctoral program in public policy may be conditionally admitted.
+These students may complete these prerequisites prior to their matriculation in the Fall.

 - Chiang, A. and Wainwright, K. (2005).
 Fundamental Methods of Mathematical Economics, 4th Edition.